meltuhamy/latex-watcher/README.md

     -t, --tex      tex file to compile on changes                      [required] -b, --bib      bib file used (required if bibtex is used)

+The currently allowed commands are:
+- latex
+- pdflatex
+- bibtex

 Example
 -------
 The command below compiles the ```main.tex``` file with latex, then bibtex (using ```main.bib```), then latex again, then pdflatex every time any .tex files are changed, added or removed.